abstractmachine/head-media-design-oculus/05_animation/readme.md

 ![Unity Docked Animation Windows](unity-docked-animation-windows.png)

-As you can see, I have docked my (highlight:blue text:`Animator`) window next to the `Scene` window tab, and (highlight:orange text:`Animation`) next to my `Game` window tab.
-This configuration allows me to look at the `Scene` while ajusting (highlight:orange text:`Animation`) values, and then observe which (highlight:blue text:`Animator`) sequence is playing when my `Game` is active in that window.
+As you can see, I have docked my (blue: Animator) window next to the `Scene` window tab, and (orange: Animation) next to my `Game` window tab.
+This configuration allows me to look at the `Scene` while ajusting (orange: Animation) values, and then observe which (blue: Animator) sequence is playing when my `Game` is active in that window.
 Again, these are just preferences, and you can configure it however you like.

-As you can see in the above illustration, by selecting the (highlight:purple text:`Cube`) game object in our `Hierarchy`, the Unity editor will explain that it can create an `Animation Clip` and an `Animator` of that clip for you by clicking on one single (highlight:green text:`Create`) button.
-This is very handy, so go ahead and do that, making sure to save your files in the (highlight:fuchsia text:`Animations`) folder in your `Project`.
-I have decided to call the name of my animation "(highlight:pink text:`Spin.anim`)".
+As you can see in the above illustration, by selecting the (purple: Cube) game object in our `Hierarchy`, the Unity editor will explain that it can create an `Animation Clip` and an `Animator` of that clip for you by clicking on one single (green: Create) button.
+This is very handy, so go ahead and do that, making sure to save your files in the (fuchsia: Animations) folder in your `Project`.
+I have decided to call the name of my animation "(pink: Spin.anim)".

 ![Unity Animation Files](unity-animation-files.png)

 When you click that button, the Unity editor does a lot of complex things for you to make your life easier.
 Take a look at all the things it just connected up.
-Inside your `Assets` folder you should now see two files: one with the name you gave your new (highlight:pink text:`Animation Clip`) and the other the name of the game object you had selected when you pushed the 'Create' button.
-This second file is the (highlight:blueish text:`Animation Controller`) which will list all the possible animation clips your `Game Object` can play.
-The clip has also automatically been added to a new game object component that you should now see on your `Cube` game object, entitled (highlight:brown text:`Animator`).
+Inside your `Assets` folder you should now see two files: one with the name you gave your new (pink: Animation Clip) and the other the name of the game object you had selected when you pushed the 'Create' button.
+This second file is the (blueish: Animation Controller) which will list all the possible animation clips your `Game Object` can play.
+The clip has also automatically been added to a new game object component that you should now see on your `Cube` game object, entitled (brown: Animator).
 Look inside the `Inspector` window and you should see this new relationship.
-If you keep your `Cube` selected and open the (highlight:cyan text:`Animator`) window, you will also see that Unity has automatically added your new (highlight:pink text:`Spin.anim`) clip to the `Cube.controller` file and has been setup as your default animation that will automatically start playing upon `Entry` into the game.
-And finally, with your `Cube` still selected you should see that the `Animation` is waiting for you to begin animating the various (highlight:yellow text:`Properties`) of your (highlight:red text:`Spin`) animation.
+If you keep your `Cube` selected and open the (cyan: Animator) window, you will also see that Unity has automatically added your new (pink: Spin.anim) clip to the `Cube.controller` file and has been setup as your default animation that will automatically start playing upon `Entry` into the game.
+And finally, with your `Cube` still selected you should see that the `Animation` is waiting for you to begin animating the various (yellow: Properties) of your (red: Spin) animation.

 That's a whole lot of connections and relations all simplified into one single button.
 Since you are probably beginning with Unity, this means that there are a lot of things that you probably don't understand with all of these windows, files, components and objects.
 Further in this tutorial, we will attempt to break down the meaning of each of these animations components.

 ### Animate Property
 Before we explain all these relationships, let's just animate one of the properties of our cube.
 Make sure your Cube is selected in the hierarchy, and that the "Spin" animation clip is selected in the `Animation` window's top left corner, just underneath the `Preview` button.
 Now select which `Property`, or properties, you wish to animate.
-Here I have decided to animate the cube's (highlight:fuchsia text:`Transform`) > (highlight:fuchsia text:`Rotation`).
+Here I have decided to animate the cube's (fuchsia: Transform) > (fuchsia: Rotation).

 ![Unity Animation Property selector](unity-animation-property-selector.png)

 Note that all of the various components inside of your game object can be animated using this `Animation` window.

 ### Modify Keyframes
 As soon as we have added a property to animate, the `Animation` window automatically adds a `begin` and an `end` keyframe for each of the possible values we can animate.
-By clicking the arrows in this window we can the white (highlight:orange text:`Timeline`) cursor to the exact moment in time of each of these keyframes.
-We can then enter the exact values we wish into this window, modify the game object directly in the `Scene` or through its values in the (highlight:purple text:`Inspector`).
+By clicking the arrows in this window we can the white (orange: Timeline) cursor to the exact moment in time of each of these keyframes.
+We can then enter the exact values we wish into this window, modify the game object directly in the `Scene` or through its values in the (purple: Inspector).

 ![Unity Animation Clip Keyframes](unity-animation-keyframe-end.png)

-In the above example you can see that I have moved the time cursor to the final keyframe of my (highlight:orange text:`Animation Clip`), and modified the (highlight:green text:`Y`) axis rotation to the value of (highlight:green text:`360`)°.
+In the above example you can see that I have moved the time cursor to the final keyframe of my (orange: Animation Clip), and modified the (green: Y) axis rotation to the value of (green: 360)°.
 If you rewind the time cursor to the beginning of my clip, the `Y` rotation value began at `0`°, meaning that all of the intermediary frames will be *interpolations* between these two values, depending on where the time cursor is inside of the animation clip.
-Also note that the lozenge-shaped (highlight:fuchsia text:`Keyframe`) values (and parent values) that I have *changed* at that specific point in time have been colored blue.
+Also note that the lozenge-shaped (fuchsia: Keyframe) values (and parent values) that I have *changed* at that specific point in time have been colored blue.

 ![Unity Animation Spin](unity-animation-spin.gif)

 ### Curves
 You can temporarily preview the animation by pressing the triangle `Play` button inside the `Animation` window.
 This will play your animation in a loop.
 As you may notice, the animation speeds up and slows down, at each of the keyframe extremities.
-This is because the (highlight:blue text:`Curves`) of your animation are configured to smooth out the transitions around each keyframe.
+This is because the (blue: Curves) of your animation are configured to smooth out the transitions around each keyframe.
 Let's look for an moment at these curves of our animation.

-> *Pro-tip: if you don't see the entire curve of your animation, try expanding the (highlight:purple text:`vertical scrollbar`) to fill the entire window.
+> *Pro-tip: if you don't see the entire curve of your animation, try expanding the (purple: vertical scrollbar) to fill the entire window.
 Each extremity of this bar can be stretched and shrunk and allows you to focus in on various parts of your curves.*

 ![Unity Animation Curves](unity-animation-curves.png)

-In traditional animation, this *speed-up* effect at the beginning and *slow-down* effect at the end is called (highlight:fuchsia text:`ease-in ease-out`).
+In traditional animation, this *speed-up* effect at the beginning and *slow-down* effect at the end is called (fuchsia: ease-in ease-out).
 It is a famous principle that is now activated by default in most keyframe-based software.
 It was popularized as rule #6 of the [12 Basic Principles of Animation](https://en.wikipedia.org/wiki/Twelve_basic_principles_of_animation) in the 1981 book "The Illusion of Life: Disney Animation" which chronicles animator practices at Disney Studios dating all the way back to the 1930s.

 (youtube: yiGY0qiy8fY?t=69)

-If you want a more robotic, linear rotation movement, select the specific (highlight:green text:`Property`) you want to fix (here I am adjusting the `Rotation.y` value), select the (highlight:blue text:`Curves`) button at the bottom of the `Animation` window, and set each of your  (highlight:orange text:`Keyframe`) sides (`left` side, `right` side or `both`, depending on the keyframe position) to (highlight:red text:`Linear`).
+If you want a more robotic, linear rotation movement, select the specific (green: Property) you want to fix (here I am adjusting the `Rotation.y` value), select the (blue: Curves) button at the bottom of the `Animation` window, and set each of your  (orange: Keyframe) sides (`left` side, `right` side or `both`, depending on the keyframe position) to (red: Linear).
 To see this option, you need to right-click on the keyframe.

 ![Unity Animation Curves](unity-animation-curves-tangent-linear.png)